lo-tp/blog/blog/source/_posts/Use_Git_rerere_to_Speedup_Your_Git_Wrokflow.md

 ![Initial State](/images/2020/rerere/3.png)
 After some research, I found **git rerere**.
 Basically it's a feature built in git which will record the conflict merge results after being turned on so that no human intervention will be required to merge the code when the same conflict emerges again.
-To use it, all you have to do is just run `git config rerere.enabled true` to turn it on.
+To use it, all you have to do is to just run `git config rerere.enabled true` to turn it on.
 After that, all manually code merge would be recorded and reused later when meeting with same conflicts.